Dr. Vartabedian’s Vision

 The glider that hangs near the front entrance of Spratt Hall Atrium, approximately 14 feet from wingtip to wingtip and 10 feet from nose to tail, is a replica of a glider that Cronkite used during his coverage of the 101st Airborne’s Operation Market Garden in Holland during World War II.

-A display case houses items owned by and related Walter Cronkite.
+The display cases house items owned by and related to Walter Cronkite, including eight of his Emmys and his CBS office desk.
 The items currently on display reflect aspects of his life as a journalist from WWII to after his retirement from CBS.

 Betsy Maxwell Cronkite Tribute